It took me half my life to appreciate the taste of salmon. You need to understand. I grew up eating only one kind of fish: haddock (usually fried).

 I never ate a single spear of asparagus until I was well past 30.
 What a sheltered life!
 Have you ever tasted it straight from the garden?
 Thanks to my husband, who grows asparagus in our backyard, I get to eat it from May until early July — usually steamed and drizzled with lemon butter.

 Vegetables and seafood are at the heart of the Mediterranean Diet.
-(Remember, it’s not specific diet, it’s a way of eating.)
+(Remember, it’s not a specific diet, it’s a way of eating.)
 If you want to eat Mediterranean style, you should have vegetables every day and seafood at least twice a week.
 Take a look at this Mediterranean Diet Pyramid, courtesy of Oldways.

 A taste of the Mediterranean